sak7212/Hospital-management-system/README.md

 - Default login credentials can be modified via the database.
 - Ensure MySQL and Apache are running before launching the system.

-## 🙌 Credits

-Developed as part of a web development project to improve hospital workflow and record management.

----

-Would you like me to include sample login credentials or screenshots in the README as well?